 You are here

-Schools are in a unique position to reduce the problem of smoking and tobacco use by children.
-Children spend almost a third of their waking hours at school.
-Much of the peer pressure that children feel to try smoking occurs within the school setting.
+Schools are in a unique position to reduce the problem of tobacco use by children.
+Youth spend almost a third of their waking hours at school.
+Much of the peer pressure that youth feel to experiment with tobacco products occurs within the school setting.
 The peak years for first trying cigarettes appears to be in the sixth and seventh grades, a period when adolescents are particularly susceptible to pressures from their peers.
 Research indicates that most adult smokers start smoking cigarettes regularly before they graduate from high school.

-Emerging research suggests that school policies prohibiting tobacco use, when consistently enforced, are an essential part of lowering teen smoking rates.
+Research suggests that school policies prohibiting tobacco product use, when consistently enforced, are an essential part of lowering teen tobacco use rates.
 While smoking is prohibited within school buildings under the clean indoor air laws of most states, local school policies vary as to whether all tobacco use, or just smoking, is prohibited on school property; whether tobacco use is also prohibited in outdoor areas on school grounds; and whether tobacco use is prohibited at off-campus school functions.
-To combat the problem of youth tobacco use, a growing number of state departments of education and local school districts are adopting comprehensive tobacco-free policies, which ban tobacco products on school property, including both indoor and outdoor areas, as well as school functions, and schools are effectively educating students and staff about the dangers of tobacco use.
+To combat the problem of youth tobacco product use, a growing number of state departments of education and local school districts are adopting comprehensive tobacco-free policies.
+These policies ban tobacco products on school property, including both indoor and outdoor areas, as well as school functions, and schools are effectively educating students and staff about the dangers of all types of tobacco products.

 Featured resources are in right sidebar (desktop/tablet), or end of page (mobile).